tbystrican/venice-API-reference/Venice.ai API reference KNOWLEDGE BASE.md

 ### Paid Tier Rate Limits

-Rate limits apply to users who have purchased API credits or staked VVV to gain VCU.
+Rate limits apply to users who have purchased API credits or staked VVV to gain Diem.

 **Important Note**: Venice continuously monitors usage and adds compute capacity to the network.
 Rate limits are reviewed and adjusted as needed.
 Contact support@venice.ai if you consistently hit rate limits.